muyangren907/flask_tg/readthedocs/concepts/updates.rst

 Events Without Decorators
 =========================

-If for any reason you don't want to use `telethon.events.register`, you can explicitly pass the event handler to use to the mentioned `client.add_event_handler
+If for any reason you don't want to use `wuyusile.events.register`, you can explicitly pass the event handler to use to the mentioned `client.add_event_handler
-<telethon.client.updates.UpdateMethods.add_event_handler>`:
+<wuyusile.client.updates.UpdateMethods.add_event_handler>`:

 .. code-block:: python

-    from telethon import TelegramClient, events
+    from wuyusile import TelegramClient, events

     async def handler(event):
         ...